microsoft/mu_crypto_release/CryptoBinPkg/Driver/readme.md

       - `CryptoRuntimeDxe` - `DxeRngLib` which uses the Crypto protocol to provide randmon numbers.
 This means a platform module must produce the protocol (`gEfiRngProtocolGuid`).
       - `CryptoStandaloneMm (AARCH64)` - `BaseRngLibTimerLib` is linked to the crypto binary.
+      - `CryptoStandaloneMm (X64)` - `BaseRngLib` is linked to the binary which will use the rndr instruction.
-      - `CrytpStandaloneMm (X64)` - `BaseRngLib` is linked to the binary which will use the rndr instruction.
+      - `CryptoMmSupervisorStandaloneMm (X64)` - `BaseRngLib` is linked to the binary which will use the rndr instruction.
       - `CryptoSmm` - `BaseRngLib` is linked to the binary which will use the rndr instruction.

       Look for the `RngLib` instance in `CryptoBinPkg.dsc` to see the current random generation library being used.